 Campaign to Focus on Protecting 50-plus Voters and Making Their Voices Heard

-AARP Kansas has launched “Protect Voters 50+,” a comprehensive voter engagement campaign to support and protect Kansans age 50 and up as they vote in the 2020 elections.
-The campaign will provide information on where candidates stand on issues that matter to Kansans 50-plus and help them cast their votes safely from home or in-person.
+NEW YORK, N.Y. — Today, AARP New York launched “Protect Voters 50+,” a comprehensive voter engagement campaign to support and protect New Yorkers age 50 and up as they vote in the 2020 elections.
+The campaign will provide information on where candidates stand on issues that matter to New Yorkers 50-plus and help them cast their votes safely from home or in-person.

-A centerpiece of the campaign will focus on providing information about voting options in Kansas this fall at aarp.org/ks, the AARP Bulletin, direct mail, and digital communications.
+A centerpiece of the campaign will focus on providing information about voting options in New York this fall at aarp.org/ny, the AARP Bulletin, direct mail, digital communications and paid media.

-“AARP is demanding action to make sure that Americans 50-plus – whether they are working parents, family caregivers, or seniors in nursing homes – can vote and make their voices heard,” said John Hishta, AARP Senior Vice President of Campaigns.
+“AARP New York will continue its advocacy to make sure that New Yorkers 50-plus – whether they are working parents, family caregivers, or residents of nursing homes – can vote and make their voices heard,” said AARP New York State Director Beth Finkel.
 “Politicians need to protect the health and financial security of voters 50+, especially during this pandemic.”

 The “Protect Voters 50+” campaign will provide people with the information they need about this year’s elections, including: